Rule Change: Open

 The proposed operating reserve market comprises a dispatchable, raise-only service procured similar to contingency FCAS services in real-time and co-optimised with the other energy market services.
 The proposal suggests reserves could be procured 30 minutes ahead of time (with a 15-minute call time) to align with the requirement to return the system to a secure operating state within 30 minutes.

-A consultation paper was published on 2 July 2020 seeking feedback on this, and other related rule change requests.
-Submissions from stakeholders should be provided to the AEMC by 13 August 2020.
+A consultation paper was published on 2 July 2020 seeking feedback on this, and other related rule change requests by 13 August 2020.

 Other relevant system services rule change processes underway